 This is an important position where many beginners find themselves, so they should learn how to defend and attack from this position.

 The half-guard is a position where one of the legs of a Brazilian jiu-jitsu practitioner is between his opponent’s legs.

 The guy on the top has more choices for winning than the Bottom fighter.
 But, the fastest jiu-jitsu attacker who arrives to set their grip of control fist can dominate the fight or the grappling match.

 There is no perfect way to play the half-guard position.
 However, when in this guard, the person on the bottom should use their knee shield and hands to maintain a safe distance from their opponent.

 Furthermore, the primary thing to prevent is not letting your opponent control your head and then obligating you to lie on your back.

-On the other hand, the BJJ guy on the top controls his opponent’s head to prevent him from leveraging distance, then breaking the half-guard and moving to the side mount.
+On the other hand, the BJJ guy on the top controls his opponent’s head to prevent him from leveraging distance, then breaks the half-guard and moves to the side mount.
 From there, he can process a jiu-jitsu submission like the armbar or switch his position to the knee on belly or full mount.